0 In Fabulous over Fifty

 Women tend to have darker eyes and redder lips than men do, and we wear makeup partly to exaggerate those sex differences.
 There’s also a corrective aspect: Blush makes us look healthier; foundation makes our faces appear more symmetrical.

-The recent #Nomakeupselfie campaign would have us believe that we’re entering a paradigm in which both men and women celebrate the unadorned visage.
-Or, more likely, that we’re still living in a paradigm where hot people look hot in photos, regardless of whether they used a concealer that day.
+The recent #Nomakeupselfie campaign would have us believe that we’re entering an era where both men and women celebrate the natural look.
+Or more likely, we’re still living in a world where attractive people look good in photos, regardless of whether they used concealer that day.

-But surely there must be some sweet spot between #NoMakeup and #AllTheMakeup; some physiognomic Camp David where we look like we’re trying—but not trying too hard.
+But surely, there must be a balance between #NoMakeup and #AllTheMakeup, a middle ground where we look like we’re making an effort—but not too much.

-The problem is, people are terrible at imagining what other people find attractive.
-Women think men prefer skinnier body types than men actually do, and the same goes for men and muscley-ness.
+The problem is, people are terrible at predicting what others find attractive.
+Women often think men prefer skinnier body types than they actually do, and the same misconception exists for men regarding muscle mass.

 But are women similarly wrong about how much makeup they think others will find appealing?